ashcodercoder/landing_page/README.md

 # landing_page
-A landing page for a blog
+Goal: A landing page for a blog.
+Using only HTML and CSS create a landing page for a personal blog.
+Here I will be using flex-box.